 Emergency Food and Shelter Program (EFSP) Funding Available

-United Way of Greater New Haven will administer $532,742 in federal funds under the Emergency Food and Shelter National Board Program (EFSP) for the CARES Act and $373,667 in federal funds for FY19 Phase 37 through a competitive application process.
-New Haven County nonprofits, faith-based, and government agencies are eligible to apply.
+United Way of Greater New Haven will administer $357,858 in federal funds under the Emergency Food and Shelter National Board Program (EFSP) for fiscal year FY20 (Phase 38) through a competitive application process.
+These funds are available for New Haven County nonprofits, faith-based, and government agencies who are providing emergency services program funding.

-To be eligible for EFSP CARES Act funding, organizations must provide one or more of the following services (organizations may apply for more than one funding area):
+To be eligible for EFSP Phase 38 funding, organizations must provide one or more of the following services (organizations may apply for more than one funding area):

 - Food (served meals, food vouchers, food pantries)